Galadri

 /v1/schedules/:idGET, PATCH, DELETERead, update, or soft-delete one schedule by UUID.

-/v1/sessionsGETList chat sessions, optionally filtered by end user.
+/v1/sessionsGETList chat sessions for one end user.

 /v1/sessions/:id/messagesGETList messages for one chat session.